 27. It continues to be terrific for tourists.

 Dubrovnik has gained even further acclaim and continues to be a popular tourist destination.
 2018 was a record breaking year for tourism there, when 1.27 Million visitors came to the city.

-Do you have any interesting or fun facts about Dubrovnik that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Dubrovnik?
+Share them in the comments below!